 Common Pest Problems of Hibiscus

 Mealybugs: Soft-bodied, juice-sucking pests covered with a protective, waxy, cotton-like mass.
-Control with horticultural oil or insecticidal soap.
+Control mealybugs with horticultural oil or insecticidal soap.

 Scale: May be either armored scales (covered by a flat, plate-like covering) or soft scales (tiny pests with a cottony, waxy surface).
-Both damage the plant by sucking sap from leaves, stems and trunks.
+Both damage the plant by sucking sap from leaves, stems, and trunks.
 Control soft scale with horticultural oil or insecticidal soap.
 Armored scale may require chemical pesticides if cultural controls are ineffective.

-Ant: Ants don’t directly harm hibiscus, but they eat beneficial insects in order to protect scale, aphids and other sap-sucking pests that leave sweet excretion on the leaves.
+Ants: Ants don’t directly harm hibiscus, but they eat beneficial insects in order to protect scale, aphids, and other sap-sucking pests that leave sweet excretion on the leaves.
 (Ants love to eat the sweet stuff, known as honeydew.)
 Avoid spray, which only kills ants while they’re actively working.
 Instead, use baits that ants will carry back to the nest.
 Be patient, as baits tend to take longer than sprays.

 Hibiscus Pest Control

 Encourage beneficial insects that will help control bugs that feed on hibiscus.
-Ladybugs are one of the best known, but other helpful insects include syrphid fly larvae, assassin bugs, green lacewings and parasitic miniature wasps.
+Ladybugs are one of the best known, but other helpful insects include syrphid fly larvae, assassin bugs, green lacewings, and parasitic miniature wasps.

 Use chemical pesticides only when all else fails.
 Toxic chemicals can decimate beneficial insects, thus making the pest problem much worse in the long run.